 Prl-8-53 is an unscheduled drug.
 Government agencies do not control unscheduled drugs, and non-pharmacy stores can sell them.

-Users reported massive memory improvement with doses ranging between 10 and 20 mg.
-They easily recalled specific words and even entire concepts after taking Prl-8-53 supplements.
+Users reported memory improvement with doses ranging between 10 and 20 mg.
+They claim they could recall specific words and even entire concepts after taking Prl-8-53 supplements.

-Some users had a deeper focus when understanding new material and struggled less when explaining recent subjects.
+Some users report having a deeper focus when understanding new material and struggling less when explaining recent subjects.

-Most experienced no side effects.
-Reported side effects are minor and only last a few hours, which included overheating and insomnia.
-The insomnia is sometimes caused by sudden hunger or even intense nightmares.
+Side effects were rarely reported by users.
+Reported side effects were typically minor and only last a few hours, which included overheating and insomnia.
+According to some users, the insomnia is sometimes caused by sudden hunger or even intense nightmares.